acoppes/acoppes/site/_drafts/shipminer-roadmap.markdown

 Here is a quick high level list of other things, not ordered, that will be part of the release (EA or final) and could be part of the Demo.

-* More Optimizations
+* More optimizations
-* Better asteroid generation
+* Better asteroid generation, right now the procedural generation is basic.
-* Save and exit the game (continue where you were) and could save.
+* Save and exit the game (continue where you were).
-* High quality Sound Effects
+* High quality sound effects
-* More content
+* More content (this is more upgrades, enemies, etc)
 * Steamworks integration (achievements, cloud save, etc)
-* Localization to at least 4 main languages, and have a base to extend that over time.
-I want to release with English, Spanish (my main language), Japanese and Chinese.
+* Localization in at least 4 languages, and have a base to extend that over time in next updates.
+I would like to release in English, Spanish (my main language), Japanese and Chinese.
 * Tutorial
 * Better options
-* Retro visual effects
+* Retro visual effects like scanlines, crt, etc.
 * Optional game modes

 # Design Decisions

-As I mentioned before, I have to decide how to proceed with the metagame, progress and replayability.
+As I mentioned before, I have to decide how to proceed with the metagame, player progress and replayability.

-When I started developing Ship Miner I imagined the game would have some kind of FTL selection screen where you decide which asteroid to travel next, selecting from different options that would change the experience, like more minerals but more enemies, or a less but more relaxing, etc. In each jump the player has to find a piece of the Artifact until at some point to manage to complete it and try to beat the game.
-There could be also other game modes in some asteroids, like a another ship miner lost and you have to find it and help him, or one where you have to find something and escape fast, etc, that was a interesting thing to have but it feels it would be go in another direction of the mining as core part of the game.
+When I started developing Ship Miner I imagined the game would have some kind of FTL selection screen where you decide which asteroid to travel next, selecting from different options that would change the experience, like more minerals but more enemies, or a less but more relaxing, etc. In each jump the player has to find a piece of the Artifact until, at some point, it is ready and try to beat the game with it.
+There could be also other game modes in some asteroids, like a another ship miner lost and you have to find it and provide help, or one where you have to find something and escape fast, etc, that was a interesting thing to have but it feels it would be go in another direction of the mining as core part of the game.

-Right now I am not sure about that game, it was kinda interesting but I believe I can manage to have part of the experience I wanted with that in one asteroid only, I feel like I don't need to do the jump among asteroids as I initially thought and that would simplify some things too.
-At the same time, playing all the game in one asteroid allows me to do something I wasn't sure but now it could make more sense and that would be to start doing more "base building" idea where you have your base somewhere close to the asteroid, where you have to go back from time to time to install some tech or process something, etc. One reason I initially though I didn't want this was that I wanted to not be so similar to Dome Keeper, and this path feels like that.
-Another reason was that I wasn't sure about that being the game, but now it feels more aligned with using minerals and owning the asteroid in some way, and I could make bigger asteroids too (have to optimize the game a bit more first).
+Right now I am not sure about that game, it was kinda interesting but I believe I can manage to have part of the experience I wanted with that in one asteroid.
+I feel like I don't need to do the jump among asteroids as I initially thought and that would simplify some things too.
+At the same time, playing all the game in one asteroid allows me to do something I wasn't sure, that would be to have some "base building" experience where you have your base somewhere close to the asteroid, where you have to go back from time to time to install some tech or process something, etc. This path feels more aligned with using minerals and owning the asteroid in some way, and I could make bigger asteroids too.

 Game changes with player decisions (TO-DO)